-By itself, seeing his courageous example does not guarantee we will have what it takes to copy him.
+By itself, his courageous example does not guarantee we will have what it takes to copy him.
 But he gives us more.
 He promises to be with us continuously as we go about our risky, painful mission (Matthew 28.20).
-So everything comes down to one question--how far do we trust him to keep that promise?
-If he keeps it, we have courage.
-If he leaves us out on our own, we don't.
+He moves into our lives by putting his Spirit into us, connecting us to him constantly.
+His presence is the source of our courage.

 Here is the other half of the big idea of Honor Season:

-God's strategy for our era is to impress the world with the courage that Jesus puts into his people to face opposition to their mission.
-It is impressive that Jesus could do what he did himself, but if he can empower other people to do it too, that takes amazing to a whole new level.
+God's campaign strategy for our era is to impress the world with the courage that Jesus puts into his campaign team so they can rise above ridicule and opposition from the campaign's enemies.
+It is impressive that Jesus could do that himself, but if he can empower other people to do it too, that takes amazing to a whole new level.

 It is easy to think that Jesus had the courage and faith to carry his cross because he was the Son of God, but we don't have that courage because we are not God.
 So we point people to Jesus carrying his cross and deflect attention from ourselves.
 His courage is admirable whether ours is or not.

 But if we think this way, we are out of SYNC with God's strategy.
 He already showed the world how much loyalty and courage Jesus had.
-Now he wants to show the world what ordinary people can do when they hit opposition during their mission for Jesus.
+Now he wants to show the world what ordinary people can do when they hit opposition as his campaign team members.
 Their loyalty and courage show that Jesus is still alive, still empowering people to do things they could not do on their own.
 It's not just his ancient example but his spiritual power today.

 This reassures us, but it also puts an uncomfortable responsibility on us.
 Our level of courage matters.
 Of course, our courage is never tested if we bail out on our mission in the first place.
 This is a woefully common practice, even among people who go to church every week.
-What is their sense of being on a God-given mission?
-How is that mission going for them?
-What are they doing this week as part of it?
+What is their sense of being on a God-given campaign to heal, bless, and connect the world?
+What are they doing this week as their campaign assignment?
 You can get a lot of blank stares if you ask questions like that.

 Some people do have a sense of mission but their strategy is to do it all by proxy.
 This is a very safe way to be sort of involved, since people shoot the messenger not the donors who bought the ticket for the messenger.
 But the donors are not displaying any courage because they are not drawing any fire themselves.

 In fact, so many Christians experience so little opposition that we have redefined what it means to "bear our cross."
-People consider their cross to be arthritis, an unruly child, financial struggles, etc., but our general pains in life are not our cross.
+People consider their "cross" to be their general pains in life--arthritis, an unruly child, financial struggles, etc.

-The Big Idea of Honor Season is that our "cross" is only the portion of our pain that comes because we are carrying out our mission to get more people to honor Jesus more highly.
-If we don't have any such pain at all, we have to ask whether we are going too easy on our mission.
-It's time to go back to Square One and say to our King again, "SYNC me!"
+The Big Idea of Honor Season is that our "cross" is only the portion of our pain that comes because we are carrying out our assignments in God's campaign.
+If we don't have any of that kind of pain at all, we have to ask whether we are just watching the campaign, not participating in it.
+It's time to go back to Square One and say to the Spearhead and Director of the campaign, "SYNC me!"

 Bottom line of the big idea of Honor Season:

-We see ourselves in Christ as honorable finishers, showing the world that no shame or violence will break our loyalty to the mission Christ has given us.
-We live in SYNC with his intentions when he carried his cross.
-His example is not lost on us.
+We see ourselves in Christ as honorable finishers, showing the world that no shame or violence will break our loyalty to the campaign that Christ died for.
+He was raised to keep leading the campaign team, and we live in SYNC with the personal instructions that he still gives us one day at a time.

-Our mission is to let the world know that Jesus the Messiah deserves more honor than anyone else who ever lived.
+Our campaign message is that Jesus the Messiah deserves more honor than anyone else who ever lived.
+He is the key to healing, blessing, and uniting the world.
 He is seated on the throne of the universe!
 (Hebrews 12.2)

 But on his way to the throne, he out-suffered us all.
 He took more physical, legal, and personal abuse than we will ever know.
-And through it all, he never wavered in his commitment to his God-given mission.
+And through it all, he never wavered in his commitment to his excruciating assignment as the campaign Spearhead.
 That is heroic, and God honored it.